 In addition to the artists’ workshop and retail outlets, the Arts and Crafts Community trail is dotted with other spots to experience Appalachian culture.
 Historic restaurants, tea rooms and candy shops are located along the path, opening their doors and welcoming all those who come to appreciate the region’s rich culture and Smoky Mountain heritage.

 Stop in any of the designated Arts and Crafts Community shops along the trail to see the fine work and be inspired by Smoky Mountain artists.
 Shops along the Heritage Arts and Crafts Trail are open year round.
+You might find some of these artisans at local arts and crafts shows in Pigeon Forge and Gatlinburg.

 The Great Smoky Arts and Crafts Community is located off Highway 321 North, Glades Road/Buckhorn Road and the adjacent byways, just three miles from traffic light #3 in downtown Gatlinburg.